!- Zendesk tag -->

 UN state from the start.

-Both scenarios constitute user errors and are the incorrect way of adding new nodes to the cluster.
+The scenario constitutes a user error and is the incorrect way of adding new nodes to the cluster.
 See Adding New Node for more details.
 This article explains how to restore a cluster safely in such a case.

 You mustn’t run nodetool cleanup in any other nodes in the cluster until this is fixed, as it will delete data that is not yet available from the new node.